common-voice/common-voice/bundler/uploader/README.md

 - Can recover orphaned drafts on retry -- if upload succeeded but metadata update failed, `--retry-failed` skips re-upload and resumes from step 3
 - Can log full HTTP request payloads and response bodies on error for debugging
 - Can write all output to a log file via `--log-file` (always captures DEBUG level)
-- Can persist batch state to JSON after each locale for `--retry-failed` support (local filesystem only, does not survive pod crashes for now)
+- Can persist batch state to JSON after each locale for `--retry-failed` support
+- Can save log file and state JSON to `<base-dir>/<release>/upload-logs/` after each batch so they survive pod recycling

 ## Data Pipeline